SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/grid_3/_index.en.md

 ---
-title: "Grid"
+title: "Grid 3"
 chapter: true
-weight: 9
+weight: 3
 ---

-# Grid
+# Grid 3

-_Selenium Grid_ allows the execution of WebDriver scripts on remote machines (virtual or real) by routing commands sent by the client to remote browser instances.
+_Selenium Grid_ is a smart proxy server that allows Selenium tests to route commands to remote web browser instances.
-It aims to provide an easy way to run tests in parallel on multiple machines.
+Its aim is to provide an easy way to run tests in parallel on multiple machines.

+With Selenium Grid,
+one server acts as the hub that routes JSON formatted test commands to one or more registered Grid nodes.
+Tests contact the hub to obtain access to remote browser instances.
+The hub has a list of registered servers that it provides access to, and allows control of these instances.

 Selenium Grid allows us to run tests in parallel on multiple machines, and to manage different browser versions and browser configurations centrally